José María Cabral: First presidency

-Despite the regionalist bias that gave rise to the first post-restoration government, the Republic was faced with the challenge of heading down a path of national unity that would open the doors to peace and progress.
-After two years of conflagration, the country was destroyed and plunged into misery, but there was hope among many people that, once independence had been restored, there would be no obstacles for its destiny to work for the benefit of all.
-That illusion gave a beautiful color to the months of the Protectorate, as Cabral's first administration was called.
-But all too quickly it became clear that such hope was nothing more than a chimera.
-The level of economic and cultural development of the country placed almost insurmountable obstacles to the realization of the ideals of redemption.
+Cabral's first administration was known as the Protectorate.
+According to the historian Roberto Cassá, the new government faced regionalist divisions and the challenge of national unity following two years of war that had left the country economically devastated, and early hopes for rapid recovery were constrained by the country's economic and cultural conditions.

 Covered with enormous prestige, the protector set out to reconcile all Dominicans, so he offered positions in the government train to prepared people who had collaborated with the Spanish authorities, regardless of whether they had been followers of Santana or Báez.
 He aspired to the establishment of a democratic regime, subject to the government of the most capable, since he was convinced that the mission of governing was reserved for those endowed with an adequate cultural level.
 It can be inferred that, imbued with patriotism and genuine selflessness, he considered his mission as president from the angle of the man at arms called to guarantee the correct exercise of power by the capable.
 The truth is that the title of protector that the southern generals gave him was tailored to their intentions.

 Following this logic, and in line with his modesty, he adopted a low profile as president, delegating a large part of his powers to Juan Ramón Fiallo, a lawyer he trusted, who advocated a moderate orientation aimed at attracting the support of conservative sectors.
 Cabral was identified with Fiallo's conception, as he believed that it was imperative to unify the thinking sectors in the government and that their execution should guarantee the correct functioning of the institutions and economic activity, which in the first place meant offering guarantees to the merchant exporters and importers from the ports, almost all foreigners, who dominated the country's economy.